jackseagrist/Wildfire_Hackathon/index.md

 ## Thank you

-We would like to thank the following people for their help in the creation of this project: Derek Fong, Rebecca Miller, Stace Maples, Caitlin Kontgis and the Descartes labs team, Scott Westrope, David Shew, Nic Elmquist ....
+We would like to thank the following people for their help in the creation of this project: Derek Fong, Rebecca Miller, Stace Maples, Caitlin Kontgis and the Descartes labs team, Scott Westrope, David Shew, Nic Elmquist, and all of the other hackathon teams!